 The Pug is an ancient breed dating back thousands of years ago.
-He was favored by the Chinese Emperors’ who had a soft-spot for small flat-faced canines.
-Only those who were appointed by the Kingdom could have him as a pet, unless you were lucky enough to be gifted him by the Emperor himself.
+He was favored by the Chinese Emperors’ who had a soft spot for small flat-faced canines.
+Only those who were appointed by the Kingdom could have him as a pet unless you were lucky enough to be gifted him by the Emperor himself.

 He is also amusingly known as the Dutch Mastiff, as there is a lot of soul and fight in this little guy.
 The American Kennel Club (AKC) has ranked his popularity at number 28 out of 193 breeds in America.
-They are a popular breed to cross with other breeds like the corgi or the pug & the chihuahua.
+They are a popular breed to cross with other breeds like the Corgi or the Pug & the Chihuahua.

-The French Bulldog’s journey actually began in Nottingham, England, and not France as his name suggests.
-The toy Bulldog was popular amongst the lace-traders in central England and became somewhat of a mascot for them.
+The French Bulldog’s journey actually began in Nottingham England, and not France as his name suggests.
+The toy Bulldog was popular amongst the lace traders in central England and became somewhat of a mascot for them.
 When the demand for their trade lessened, the lace-makers relocated to the French countryside.
 He also proved to be an instant hit there and over several decades the breed was crossed with other breeds, possibly the Pug.

 They both have a silly nature and like to be the center of attention, so you can guarantee to be in for a laugh or two with these little guys!
-Many Pug parent’s say that their pups tend to keep their puppy persona into adulthood and never really grow out of it, whereas the Frenchie is more likely to become wiser in his old age.
+Many Pug parents say their pups tend to keep their puppy persona into adulthood and never really grow out of it, whereas the Frenchie is more likely to become wiser in his old age.

-On the other hand, the French Bulldog is less active, and is considered to be a low energy dog.
+On the other hand, the French Bulldog is less active and is considered to be a low-energy dog.
 He will only require 30 minutes or less a day, and he is quite happy to chill and nap in between.

 Both of these dogs, because of their flat faces and associated health conditions, do not cope very well in the heat or humidity so their exercise needs will have to be adjusted on a warm day more so than your average pup.
-Early morning and night walks when it is much cooler is the best time to walk them both, but still be sure to monitor them and keep them inside if necessary.
+Early morning and night walks when it is much cooler is the best time to walk them both, but still, be sure to monitor them and keep them inside if necessary.

 Both the Pug and the French Bulldog are intelligent despite their love for clownish antics and they can often pick up commands quite easily.
 However, they are also known to be stubborn when they want to be, so you have to be both persistent and consistent.

-Both breeds need early socialization to ensure that they are comfortable in all situations and with all people and other animals; if you can master this at an early age then you have set an easier life for both you and your pup.
+Both breeds need early socialization to ensure they are comfortable in all situations and with all people and other animals; if you can master this at an early age then you have set an easier life for both you and your pup.
 Ensure to make every experience as positive and enjoyable as possible, and when they have behaved or reacted well then be sure to reward them with treats and plenty of verbal praise.

-Further to this the Pug is also prone to:
+Further, the Pug is also prone to:

-- Skin allergies – generally the Pug will suffer from sensitive skin, and he is also prone to specific skin issues such as demodectic mange, staph infection, yeast infections, and cheyletiella dermatitis.
+Generally, the Pug will suffer from sensitive skin, and he is also prone to specific skin issues such as demodectic mange, staph infection, yeast infections, and cheyletiella dermatitis.

-- Pug Dog Encephalitis – this is an inflammation of the brain tissues which causes pain and seizures.
+This is an inflammation of the brain tissues which causes pain and seizures.
 The symptoms can be alleviated with medication; however, it reduces their lifespan significantly.
 This disease is unique to the Pug.

 Further to the Brachycephalic Syndrome and the skin issues described above, the Frenchie is also concerned with:

-- Intervertebral Disc Degeneration – also known as IVDD, it occurs when a disc in the pup’s spine ruptures and can cause a severe amount of pain or total paralysis.
+Also known as IVDD, it occurs when a disc in the pup’s spine ruptures and can cause a severe amount of pain or total paralysis.

-Because of their vast amount of skin allergies and dermatitis it is important to ask the Veterinarian about the best food to give them, as they may require specialist food to help alleviate the symptoms.
+Because of their vast amount of skin allergies and dermatitis, it is important to ask the Veterinarian about the best food to give them, as they may require specialist food to help alleviate the symptoms.

 The Pug and the French Bulldog require occasional baths, once every 2 or 3 months will be adequate if they don’t get too dirty exercising.
-Refrain from washing them more than this as you risk damaging their natural coat oils and ensure that you use gentle products.
+Refrain from washing them more than this as you risk damaging their natural coat oils and ensure you use gentle products.

 Thanks to their wrinkles and extra folds of skin they often find themselves wafting a strong canine smell if not cleaned properly.
 Their wrinkles will require special attention, cleaning with a cotton bud and special cleaning solutions to keep skin infections at bay.